-Fig. 2 (a) A fully printed wind-driven ML device; (b) a setup for measuring ML from a printed wind-driven device; (c-e) ML spectra of wind-driven green (c), orange (d), and blue (e) devices (upper insets show the luminance with varying pressures of nitrogen gas flow, and the lower insets show photographs of corresponding ML devices and (f) CIE from wind-driven green, orange, and blue ML devices.
+Fig. 2 (a) A fully printed wind-driven ML device; (b) a setup for measuring ML from a printed wind-driven device; (c-e) ML spectra of wind-driven green (c), orange (d), and blue (e) devices (the upper insets show the luminance with varying pressures of nitrogen gas flow, and the lower insets show photographs of the corresponding ML devices) and (f) CIE coordinates from the wind-driven green, orange, and blue ML devices.
 The scale bar is 10 mm.